 In some instances, opioids are extremely beneficial.
 For example, opioids can help alleviate significant pain in those who have just undergone surgery, as well as those who suffer from chronic pain.
 However, they can also be just as dangerous, especially when used outside of how they have been prescribed or abused for recreational purposes.
 Some opioids, in general, pose no physical or psychological benefit, such as heroin.

 Unfortunately, despite the many warnings about how habit-forming opioids can be, millions of people still abuse and become addicted to all types of opioids.
 And, when someone becomes dependent on one or more opioids, he or she will struggle to stop using if he or she decides to do so.
 This is usually because the withdrawal symptoms that can develop upon ceasing use can be so upsetting that it seems easier to go back to using.
-However, when participating in an opioid detox center in Athens Tennessee, individuals ready to end their opioid abuse can do so while being supported and guided by experienced professionals.
+However, when participating in our opioid detox center in Athens, individuals ready to end their opioid abuse can do so while being supported and guided by experienced professionals.

 Opioid Withdrawal Symptoms